Introduction

 Key Takeaways

-- GDPR/DSGVO demands explicit, freely given consent, yet dark patterns and deliberate abuse of the strictly necessary cookies rule make real rejection practically impossible.
+- GDPR/DSGVO and the ePrivacy Directive demand explicit, freely given consent (Articles 7 and 5(3) respectively), yet dark patterns catalogued by the EDPB's own taskforce make real rejection practically impossible.[2][3]

-- Websites falsely label tracking, analytics, and advertising scripts as “essential,” enabling fully invasive behavior without any consent prompt.
+- Websites falsely label tracking, analytics, and advertising scripts as “essential,” enabling fully invasive behavior without any consent prompt — as the Shein decision documented in detail.[7]

-- “"cease and desist"” or individual complaints are expensive, slow, and ineffective; even successful cases produce only cosmetic changes.
+- Individual complaints (Article 77) and cease-and-desist routes are expensive, slow, and ineffective; even successful cases produce only cosmetic changes.[8]

 - No personal accountability exists for decision-makers; users bear the full burden with zero meaningful recourse.